 Black cohosh is another popular herbal estrogen replacement because it contains a high amount of isoflavones, compounds that mimic estrogen in the body when ingested.
 This herb has been used for many years to treat both menstrual and menopausal symptoms.
 Black cohosh can help regulate the body temperature to reduce hot flashes and night sweats, and is also effective for decreasing the mood swings, heart palpitations, insomnia, and depression that afflict some women during menopause.

-Vitex chasteberry is often used as an herbal estrogen replacement.
+Vitex chasteberry is often used as an estrogen replacement.
 Unlike dong quai and black cohosh, vitex doesn’t provide plant estrogens.
 Instead, it stimulates the pituitary gland to bring female hormones into balance, reducing or eliminating menopausal discomfort.

 Red clover is another popular ingredient in herbal estrogen replacement formulas that has been used for hundreds of years for menopausal symptoms.
 Its high content of phytoestrogens and isoflavones helps reduce hot flashes, mood swings, depression, and vaginal dryness.
-Herbal estrogen replacement formulas containing these and others herbs can be found in capsules, extracts, and teas, offering women many options to choose from.
+Herbal estrogen formulas containing these and others herbs can be found in capsules, extracts, and teas, offering women many options to choose from.